kubernetes/test-infra/metrics/README.md

 After merging, find the new metric on GCS within 24 hours.

+## Testing Metrics
+The metrics executed in these queries are stored in [BigQuery](https://cloud.google.com/bigquery).
+The tables that hold k8s test data are populated by [Kettle](https://github.com/kubernetes/test-infra/blob/master/kettle/README.md) and live in the `k8s-gubernator` project of [Big Query Tables].

+From these tables open `k8s-gubernator` -> `build` -> `<table you care about>`
+- Click on `Query Table`
+- Build or Copy Query into the editor
+- Click `> Run`
+- The results will be visible in a table at the bottom

+You can see the last time a table was updated by selecting a table, and opening the `Details` tab.
+The `Last modified` field will show the last time this table was updated.
+If data is stale, please create an issue against `Kettle`.

 ## Details

 Each query is run every 24 hours to produce a json